Skip to main content.

 What is Budget Billing?

 Budget Billing is a free program that averages the highs and lows of your electric bills by giving you an average price to pay each month.
-It is not a discount because you will pay for all of your actual usage, but with Budget Billing it is levelized.
-Keep in mind that your Budget Billing amount may change over time as your average usage increases or decreases.
-We will notify you a month in advance on your billing statement when the Budget Billing amount adjusts.
+It is not a discount because you will pay the for all of your actual usage, but with budget billing it is levelized.
+Keep in mind that your budget billing amount may change over time as your average usage increases or decreases.
+We will notify you a month in advance on your bill statement when the budget billing amount adjusts.

 What happens if I want to cancel the Budget Billing program?